robin900/gspread-formatting/README.rst

 .. image:: https://travis-ci.org/robin900/gspread-formatting.svg?branch=master
     :target: https://travis-ci.org/robin900/gspread-formatting

-This package provides complete support of basic cell formatting for Google spreadsheets to the popular ``gspread`` package, along with a few related features such as setting "frozen" rows and columns in a worksheet.
+This package provides complete cell formatting for Google spreadsheets using the popular ``gspread`` package, along with a few related features such as setting "frozen" rows and columns in a worksheet.
+Both basic and conditional formatting operations are supported.

 The package also offers graceful formatting of Google spreadsheets using a Pandas DataFrame.
 See the section below for usage and details.